-But put the two together – math and books – and you have a magical formula that can increase kids’ knowledge of numbers while at the same time promoting literacy skills.
+But put the two together – math and reading – and you have a magical formula that can increase kids’ knowledge of numbers while at the same time promoting literacy skills.

-Here’s what makes math books for kids so wonderful:
+Here’s what makes math picture books for kids so wonderful:

 - They can help kids better visualize mathematical concepts

 - They teach math in a fun and sometimes whimsical way

 - They can spark curiosity in math lessons